willprice/programming-in-haskell-exercises/README.md

-# programming-in-haskell-exercises
+# Programming In Haskell Exercises
-Exercises from the book "Programming in Haskell" 2nd Ed by Graham Hutton
+Exercises from the book [Programming in Haskell](https://www.cs.nott.ac.uk/~pszgmh/pih.html) 2nd Ed by Graham Hutton